SIR-trading/SIR-docs/src/pages/index.md

-# What is SIR
+## What is SIR

-Synthetics Implemented Right (SIR) is a new protocol in the block offering two types of synthetic tokens.
+Synthetics Implemented Right (SIR) is a new DeFi protocol producing two types of synthetic tokens.
+One the one hand it allows for the permissionless creation of
+- leveraged ETFs for any pair of tokens that exist in Uniswap v3,

+and on the other hand it provides
+- synthetic tokens pegged 1-to-1 to other tokens and backed by any collateral of choice.

+In order to be maximally trustless:
+1. SIR's smart contracts are immutable (i.e., they cannot be modified by anone)
+2. counterparty risk is minimized by only interacting with the Uniswap v3 protocol.

+SIR is built as a layer on top of Uniswap v3 that unlocks the possibility of tokenized leveraged trading and the permissionless creation of all types of stable tokens.

 ## Why SIR?